-Located in a strategic position for the handling of goods between the Far East and Central-Eastern, Trieste Marine Terminal has raised the volumes under management over the years, with the aim of maintaining a positive trend in the future.
-Within a wider technology investment plan, the management has therefore decided to replace the Terminal operating system – the core of all the hub – adopting NAVIS, a modern and complete software, fully developed by the US software house NAVIS.
+Located in a strategic position for the handling of goods between the far-eastern and central-eastern Europe, the Trieste Marine Terminal has increased its business volumes over the years aiming to maintain a positive trend in the future.
+Within a wider technology investment plan, the management has therefore decided to replace the Terminal operating system – the hub core – adopting NAVIS, a modern and complete software fully developed by the same US software house.

-“NAVIS will enable us to redesign all our processes in a more efficient way – explains Luigi Streri, Head of IT at Trieste Marine Terminal – thus allowing us, among others, to connect the central system to the software which manages cranes, to further automate the activities at the terminal.
-At the same time, we needed to envisage an increase in IT infrastructure performances and storage to support the growth of volumes and hence information”.
+“NAVIS will enable us to redesign all our processes in a more efficient way – explains Luigi Streri, head of IT at Trieste Marine Terminal – thus allowing us to connect the central system to the software managing the cranes, to further automate the activities at the terminal.
+At the same time, we needed to envisage an increase in IT infrastructure performances and storage to support the growth of volumes and hence information”

 Advanced technology and remote assistance.

 Selecting the most appropriate storage was a natural choice.
-Modern architecture was being sought, able to ensure continuity, performances (in particular in terms of I/O), alongside easy management and clustering.
-HPE 3PAR could offer all this, but to achieve greater reliability, given that in-house expertise was not particularly developed in that kind of environments, Infonet was included in the project, as it was able to supply, among others, an effective remote assistance service, which, together with HPE engineers, could proactively warn in case of problems.
+Modern architecture was being sought, able to ensure continuity and performances (in particular in terms of I/O), alongside easy management and clustering.
+HPE 3PAR could offer all this, but to achieve greater reliability, given that in-house expertise was not particularly developed in that kind of environment, Infonet was included in the project to supply an effective remote assistance service, which, together with HPE engineers, could proactively warn in case of problems.

-Thanks to HPE technology and the experience Infonet has gained, the system will be activated in May 2017, but the architecture monitoring activities are already running and have demonstrated considerable operating efficiency.
+Thanks to HPE technology and the experience Infonet has gained, the system will be active from May 2017, but the architecture monitoring activities are already running and have demonstrated considerable operating efficiency.

 “The combination between HPE and Infonet is the perfect mix of innovation and knowhow we had been looking for to undertake a path that is so innovative and important to us – continues Streri – but the most striking aspect is the helpfulness of all technicians who are always there to assist us”